frankvdh/Meerkat/README.md

 * Display nearby traffic in a text window
 * Display nearby traffic in a graphic map window, either North-up or Track-up

-In the map window, the current GPS position is located at the centre of the screen.
+In the map window, the current GPS position is located at the lower centre of the screen.
 The background has some circles and lines to make it easier to estimate distance and direction.
 The map window is zoomable with a pinch gesture.

 Each aircraft (or ADS-B-equipped ground vehicle or obstacle) is displayed as an icon depending on its GDL90 emitter type.